Universal Credit (UC) replaces the following benefits and tax credits with one single monthly payment:

 - make a budget plan – for example visit www.moneyadvicescotland.org.uk

-- It is important that you inform us if you are affected by the DWP under occupancy provisions ('Bedroom Tax'), as your UC award will reduce automatically.
-We may be able to help cover the difference between your UC award and rent change (contact BACT).
+It is important that you inform us if you are affected by the DWP under occupancy provisions ('Bedroom Tax'), as your UC award will reduce automatically.
+We may be able to help cover the difference between your UC award and rent change, contact the Benefits are Changing Team.

 Paying your rent - South Lanarkshire Council tenants